Bachelor of Arts in Chemistry

 or independent study.
 Students also pursuing teaching certification

-are required to take a year of earth science.
+are required to take a year of sarth science.
 They are also

-assigned an additional advisor in the Division of Education to
+assigned an advisor in the Division of Education to ensure that all

 Chemistry at the Mount